The Memory of the Almond Tree, Marine Alata

 More info

-In this heartfelt and essential novel, Philippe B.The lesson grabs onto a particularly current topic: school bullying, and the sometimes deadly consequences it can have on its victims.
-Here, the book begins with a white march, organized in tribute to Hugo, 14 years old.
-It’s a moment for his father to remember his son's descent into hell, the signs he failed to see, the measures he didn’t take, and the warnings he couldn’t make heard.
-Brief, gripping, and moving, this is a book not to be missed.
+In this poignant and essential novel, Philippe Besson...ng> tackles a highly relevant subject: bullying in schools, and the sometimes deadly consequences it can have on its victims.
+Here, the book opens with a white march, organized in tribute to Hugo, 14 years old.
+It's an opportunity for his father to recall his son's descent into hell, the signs he failed to see, the measures he didn't take, and the warnings he couldn't make heard.
+Short, gripping, and heartbreaking, this is a book you don’t want to miss.

 Voir cette publication sur Instagram